rajashtani/chicAssistant/README.md

 ## What do you need
 * Python
 * Open Source distribution
-  * Huggingface Wordembedding
+  * Huggingface Word embedding
   * Langchain
 * Vector Database
-  * Chorma DB
+  * Chroma DB
 * Open Source LLM Models from GPT4ALL
   * LLama
   * GPT-J